pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 3. **Error Handling**: Displays appropriate error messages when API requests fail
 4. **Loading States**: Shows loading indicators during data fetching
 5. **Responsive Design**: Adapts to different screen sizes and orientations
+6. **Cache Invalidation**: Properly invalidates React Query cache when refreshing collaborations
+7. **Empty State Management**: Displays appropriate UI when no cards are available, with a "Refresh" button and a link to adjust filters
+8. **Dynamic Card Generation**: Efficiently creates and manages the card stack to minimize re-renders

+Key functions in the implementation:
+- `refreshCollaborations()`: Resets the current card index, clears local swipe history, and invalidates the query cache
+- `recordSwipe()`: Sends swipe data to the server and updates local state
+- `renderEmptyState()`: Renders a consistent UI for both "no matches" and "viewed all cards" scenarios

 The implementation was recently improved to use the standard React Query configuration pattern rather than a custom implementation, which provides better error handling and caching capabilities.